Espresso Dark Chocolate Sponge Cake

 1. Preheat oven to 325 degrees.

-2. In a large bowl, whisk together flour, baking powder, salt, and 1 cup sugar.
+2. In a large bowl, whisk together the flour, baking powder, salt, and 1 cup of the sugar.

-3. Make a well in center of flour mixture and add oil, egg yolks, dark chocolate, espresso powder, brewed espresso and vanilla extract.
-Whisk batter until smooth.
+3. Make a well in center of the flour mixture and add the oil, egg yolks, dark chocolate, espresso powder, brewed espresso and vanilla extract.
+Whisk batter with a hand whisk until smooth.

 4. With an electric mixer on high speed, whisk egg whites until soft peaks form.